-When it comes to managing your time, you’ll find that some tools and techniques are more effective than others.
-There’s definitely no universal solution and it can be a case of trial and error when it comes to finding what works best for you.
+When it comes to managing your time, you’ll discover that some tools and techniques are more effective than others.
+There’s definitely no universal solution and finding what works best for you can often be a case of trial and error.

 But regardless of which tools and techniques you end up using, one exercise that will always be of benefit is a time audit.

 Why audit your time?

 Before we get on to how to audit your time, let’s be clear about why you should audit your time.

 We can’t make any more hours in the day, so if we want to get more out of those 24 hours, we need to manage how we use that time as effectively as possible.

 When you audit your time, what you’re looking to do essentially is reverse-engineer your daily behaviour, so that you can identify exactly where you are being efficient and productive and where you are not.

 Armed with that information, you are then in a position to reconstruct your daily schedule and manage your time more effectively both at work and outside of work.

 Put simply, if you can measure something, you can improve it.
 Or to use another analogy, if you know where you’re starting from, it’s much easier to pick a route to reach your desired destination.

 Performing an audit of your time requires some planning and some discipline because, I’m not going to lie to you, it can be something of a tedious task.